 As you might guess from the name, the Mini Delta is tiny.
 It stands just 15” tall and is less than 10” deep.
 Accordingly, the build area is a little smaller than average: it’s cylindrical and will do for making small-to-medium sized models.
 Larger objects will have to be assembled from parts afterward.

 You might not think a budget printer like the Mini Delta would have great print quality, but it’s true.
-By lowering the print speed, you can drastically improve your models.
-In fact, at the slowest setting, we found that the layers were far harder to discern, and there were far fewer excess strands of filament hanging off.
+By lowering the print speed, you can drastically enhance your models.
+In fact, at the slowest setting, we found that the layers were far more difficult to discern, and there were far fewer excess strands of filament hanging off.

 The front of the unit features a large, vibrant screen.
 Despite appearances, it’s not touch-controlled: there are three buttons to the right for navigation.
 In contrast to the cluttered, endless menus we’re used to, the Mini Delta shows just a few options per screen, and there’s never any doubt as to an option’s function.